 We, Intercom, Inc., are committed to protecting your privacy.
-This Policy sets out the privacy principles we follow with respect to transfers of personal data from the European Economic Area ("EEA") to the United States, including personal data we receive from individuals residing in the EEA who visit our web and mobile sites or apps and/or who use any of our services or otherwise interact with us ("you").
+This Policy sets out the privacy principles we follow with respect to transfers of personal data from the European Economic Area ("EEA") and Switzerland to the United States, including personal data we receive from individuals residing in the EEA or Switzerland who visit our web and mobile sites or apps and/or who use any of our services or otherwise interact with us ("you").

 For purposes of enforcing compliance with the Privacy Shield, we are subject to the investigatory and enforcement authority of the US Federal Trade Commission.

 For more information about the Privacy Shield, see the US Department of Commerce's Privacy Shield website located at: https://www.privacyshield.gov .
 To review our certification on the Privacy Shield list, see the US Department of Commerce's Privacy Shield self-certification list located at: https://www.privacyshield.gov/list .

 - Agents, consultants and service providers: We may share your personal data with our contractors and service providers who process personal data on our behalf to perform certain business-related functions.
 These companies include database service providers, backup and disaster recovery service providers, email service providers and others.
 When we engage another company to perform such functions, we may provide them with information, including personal data, in connection with their performance of such functions.